kryptokrona/kryptokrona-docs/api/introduction.md

 You can view code examples in the dark area to the right; switch the programming language of the examples with the tabs in the top right.

 We also have some specific language bindings to make integration easier.
-You can switch the programming language of the examples with the tabs in the top right.

 If anything is missing or seems incorrect, please check the [GitHub issues](https://github.com/ar-x/turtlecoin-wiki/issues) for existing known issues or [create a new issue](https://github.com/ar-x/turtlecoin-wiki/issues/new).